-- Bacteria or viral infections, including strep throat and upper respiratory infections
+- Infections from bacteria or viruses, including strep throat and upper respiratory infections

 - Dry air or dry skin